reyz13371/renereisenhofer/pages/about.md

 # **About Me**

 Hi I'm **{{ site.author.name }}** :wave:,<br>
 an aspiring Software Engineer from Austria with a passion for the gaming and esports industry.
-In March 2026, I will start my bachelor’s degree in Games Programming at SAE Institute in Vienna.

 This portfolio showcases some of my projects.
 I’m happy to share other projects upon request to demonstrate a broader range of skills and experiences.